Chase-Snyder-WVU/ros2_ws_Chase_Snyder/README.md

 ```bash
 ros2 service call /reset_position custom_interfaces/srv ResetPosition "{pose: {position: {x: 0.0, y: 0.0, z: 0.0}, orientation: {x: 0.0, y: 0.0, z: 0.0, w: 1.0}}}"
 ```
+## Known Bugs

+### "No Frames" Intialization
+This bug uncommonly occurs when the project is started, often displaying a failed transform message when it occurs.
+This is likely because on start-up the odometry node and controller node fail to see eachother's initialization commands resulting in an idle white robot in RViz,